Project team

 Oliver Tettenborn, M. A.

-Oliver Tettenborn’s, M. A., scientific work focuses on the implementation and coordination of the two research projects on the needs of companies in the ERN region and on the investigation of study programs.
-As a specialist, he takes on challenging tasks in scientific research as well as complex multidimensional tasks at the interface between science and the public.
-He contributes to the scientific expertise, conception and implementation of complex scientific research activities.
+His role in the project team: Oliver Tettenborn’s academic work includes conducting and coordinating research projects on the needs of companies in the ERNRegion and analysing existing study programs.
+As a recognized specialist, he undertakes demanding tasks in scientific research and addresses complex, multidimensional questions at the interface between science and the public.